 What about Fuji’s GFX Medium Format system?

-Going Fuji probably won’t turn you into a better photographer.
+Consequently Fuji probably won’t turn you into a better photographer.
 In my opinion, the difference between good photographers and truly great ones is what they can do with the camera (a tool) rather than what the tool can do for them.
 Fuji lets me get what I want, doesn’t hinder me, and just happens to be half the weight.

-What does your work look like shot on Fujifilm cameras?
+As a result what does your work look like shot on Fujifilm cameras?

 Here are some of my favorite shots from 2016.
 100% shot on Fujifilm X-Series mirrorless cameras.